Home » India » Delhi » National Museum of India

 Bronze Gallery

 The Bronze Gallery, a testament to Indian artistry and sculpture, unfolds with innovative displays.
-Its recent renovation has brought forth a unique and accessible arrangement, where sculptures harmonize with detailed descriptions.
+Its recent renovation has brought forth a unique and accessible arrangement where sculptures harmonize with detailed descriptions.
 Shri Tejpal Singh, Deputy Curator of Archaeology, and CPWD executed this thoughtful design with a design by Ms. Matrika from Mumbai that seamlessly combines aesthetics and information.

 Highlights: